NPP making electoral gains in Adaklu Constituency - Organiser - Adomonline.com

-Stephen Obimpeh Mensah, Adaklu Constituency Organiser of the New Patriotic Party (NPP), at the weekend said the party was steadily improving its electoral fortunes in the constituency.
+The Adaklu Constituency Organiser of the New Patriotic Party (NPP), Stephen Obimpeh Mensah has said the party was steadily improving its electoral fortunes in the constituency.

 He said the party, which was hitherto counting its electoral votes in hundreds, had gone over a thousand in the just-ended presidential elections.